Discounted

 Today is entirely yours to shape!
 After two invigorating days of hiking, you have the freedom to either delve deeper into the local delights of the Val di Fassa, or simply unwind and recharge at our fantastic hotel.

-For those eager to keep active, you could borrow a bike from our hotel (subject to availability) and pedal along the scenic valley cycle paths, exploring the charming villages at your own pace, with the Dolomites as your constant backdrop.
+For those eager to keep active, you could borrow a bike from our hotel (subject to availability) and pedal along the scenic 40 km cycle path that runs along the valley floor, exploring the charming villages at your own pace with the Dolomites as your constant backdrop.
+Please note that helmets are not provided with the bike rental, so you may wish to bring your own.

-Another option for today is a visit to Bolzano, easily accessible by public transport.
-Here, you can come face-to-face with Otzi, the famous 'Iceman', a perfectly preserved prehistoric mummy, housed in the South Tyrol Museum of Archaeology - a truly fascinating glimpse into the distant past.
+You could also visit Bolzano, easily accessible by public transport, where you can come face-to-face with \'d6tzi, the famous "Iceman", a perfectly preserved prehistoric mummy housed in the South Tyrol Museum of Archaeology, offering a fascinating glimpse into the distant past.

-Alternatively, for ultimate relaxation and rejuvenation, take a short bus ride to the nearby village of Pozza di Fassa.
-Here, you'll find the Dolomia Thermal Baths, offering a soothing experience in their natural mineral waters, renowned for their therapeutic properties.
+Alternatively, for ultimate relaxation and rejuvenation, take a short bus ride to the nearby village of Pozza di Fassa, where you'll find the Dolomia Thermal Baths, offering soothing natural mineral waters renowned for their therapeutic properties.

 Accommodation: